THE SUBMISSION PORTAL IS CLOSED.

 What We Want to See

 Science fiction has often been called the genre of ideas, but we want stories that are more than just interesting in concept.
 We want stories that explore how human beings (or other sentient creatures) interact with and/or are shaped by the story’s central conceit.
 Time travel is interesting, but we want to know how time travel affects a specific person (your character) and the world they inhabit.

 Polished Story Structures

 We look for traditional one-act or three-act structures.
 We welcome stories that play around in these storytelling sandboxes, but we most likely won’t accept a story that outright rejects them.
 We love epistolary formats and we welcome them as submissions.
 Diary entries can still have an act structure, after all.

 Yes, we want character-driven stories with traditional story arcs, but those stories still have to be science fiction.
-If your story can exist without the science element, we probably won’t be interested.
+If your story can exist without the science or technology element, we probably won’t be interested.
 For example, we would reject Shakespeare himself if he submitted Romeo and Juliet to us with the only difference being that it was set aboard a space station.
-The science doesn’t have to be 100% accurate, and you don’t need a PhD in physics to submit to us.
-You just need to write about the way science, both real and imagined, affects the characters and worlds in your story.
+The science or technology doesn’t have to be 100% accurate, and you don’t need a PhD in physics to submit to us.
+You just need to write about the way science and/or tech, both real and imagined, affects the characters and worlds in your story.

 We look for stories that move.
 We understand that a story that takes place all in one room centered around a single conversation can be incredibly powerful and artistic.
 However, those stories most likely won’t fit with the vibe of our magazine.
 We want stories that are constantly pushing the narrative forward into increasingly deeper, darker, and weirder places.
 We also love slow burns, but narratives with a lot of thrust always win our hearts.